What Are High-Risk Business Loans (and Should I Get One?)

 Smaller loan amounts.
 Of course, one of the best ways to prevent yourself from losing significant amounts of money on risky borrowers is to simply not lend huge sums to companies with poor credit.
 It’s a win-win, really.
 By making smaller loans, lenders are protected from losing too much, but it also creates a situation in which borrowers are more likely to be able to pay the loan off, thus raising their scores, and creating greater creditworthiness down the line.

-Types of High-Risk Business Loans
+Types of High-Risk Business Financing

 Merchant Cash Advances